SHADRACK152/SHADRACK152/README.md

 ---

-⭐ *“Code for impact, build for the future.”*
+⭐ *“Code for security, build with AI, impact the world.”*